blumixid/docs/support/index.md

 ### Escalating a support ticket
 {: #escalation}

-With standard or premium support, in a country or region other than China, if you have not received a timely response to a support ticket, or if you feel that a support ticket is not being addressed appropriately, you can escalate the support ticket.
-Through the support ticket escalation process, IBM management reviews your concerns and works with you to improve the support experience.
+With standard or premium support, if you have not received a timely response to a support ticket, or if you feel that a support ticket is not being addressed appropriately, you can escalate the support ticket.
+Through the support ticket escalation process, 21Vianet management reviews your concerns and works with you to improve the support experience.

 To submit an escalation request, complete the following steps:
   1. Open a new support ticket with the summary **Escalation Request**.